 - Location: Contact several dance studios by email/phone to ask a questions.
 Check out their website and ratings on Google.
 Also, visit the dance studio to see if it looks like a comfortable environment for you to take your lessons.

-What are the most popular dances styles for lessons?
+Popular partner dances styles for lessons?

-- Dance Genre: There are a few dance genres/styles that have been popular for a long time.
+Dance Genre: There are a few dance genres/styles that have been popular for a long time.
 Other dance genres seem to come and go throughout the history of dance.
 In recent years, several types of dance seem to attract more people.

 - Swing dances (West Coast swing, Lindy hop, East Coast swing)

 - Club Latin dances (salsa, bachata, merengue).